-For decades, Larry and Joyce Stupski have been committed to giving back to the communities they call home.
+For decades, Larry and Joyce Stupski were committed to giving back to the communities they called home.
 As the former president and chief operating officer of Charles Schwab, Larry was passionate about using his success to create opportunities for others.
-Joyce, a longtime entrepreneur and former educator, shares this vision and established the spend down Foundation in 2015 to continue their commitment and honor his memory.
+Joyce, a longtime entrepreneur and former educator, shared this vision and established the spend down Foundation in 2014 to continue their commitment and honor his memory.

 Today, the Stupski Foundation invests in strategies that will address some of the Bay Area’s and Hawai‘i’s biggest challenges so one day everyone can benefit from the wealth of opportunities and resources in the places we call home.